OdiaGenAI/GenerativeAI_and_LLM_Odia/README.md

 3. Creating the config file

+- Do remember that all entries to config file should be made without being surrounded by any quotes

 - Create a file name `.config.ini` from the sample file `config.ini.sample`

 - Fill the relevant informations: